-Mr. Albers' annual base salary was set at \$375,000 when he joined our company as president and chief executive officer in July 2014.
 Effective as of January 1, 2015, our board of directors increased Mr. Albers' annual base salary to \$400,000, and effective as of the closing of our initial public offering in May 2015, our board of directors increased Mr. Albers' annual base salary to \$425,000.
-Effective as of January 1, 2016, our board of directors increased Mr. Albers' annual base salary to \$475,000.
-At the start of 2014, Dr. Lengauer's annual base salary was \$400,000.
-Effective as of January 1, 2015, our board of directors increased Dr. Lengauer's annual base salary to \$415,000.
-Effective as of January 1, 2016, the compensation committee of our board of directors increased Dr. Lengauer's annual base salary to \$430,000.
-Dr. Boral's annual base salary was set at \$325,000 when he joined our company as senior vice president, clinical development in February 2015.
-Effective as of January 1, 2016, in connection with Dr. Boral's promotion to chief medical officer, the compensation committee of our board of directors increased Dr. Boral's annual base salary to \$375,000.
+Effective as of January 1, 2016, our board of directors increased Mr. Albers' annual base salary to \$475,000, and effective as of January 1, 2017, the compensation committee of our board of directors increased Mr. Albers' annual base salary to \$515,375.
+Dr. Dorsch's annual base salary was set at \$355,000 when she joined our company as chief scientific officer in November 2016.
+Ms. McCain's annual base salary was set at \$405,000 when she joined our company as chief legal officer in September 2016.
+Effective as of January 1, 2017, the compensation committee of our board of directors increased Ms. McCain's annual base salary to \$408,861.

 We use base salaries to recognize the experience, skills, knowledge and responsibilities required of all our employees, including our named executive officers.
 None of our named executive officers is currently party to an employment agreement or other agreement or arrangement that provides for automatic or scheduled increases in base salary.
-However, on an annual basis, the compensation committee of our board of directors reviews and evaluates, with input from our chief executive officer, the need for adjustment of the base salaries of our executive officers (other than our chief executive officers), and our board of directors reviews and evaluates the need for adjustment of the base salary of our chief executive officers, in each case, based on among other things, changes and expected changes in the scope of an executive officer's responsibilities, including promotions, the individual contributions made by and performance of the executive officer during the prior year, our overall growth and development as a company and general salary or other market trends in our industry.
+However, on an annual basis, the compensation committee of our board of directors reviews and evaluates, with input from our chief executive officer, the need for adjustment of the base salaries of our executive officers (other than our chief executive officer), and our board of directors reviews and evaluates the need for adjustment of the base salary of our chief executive officers, in each case, based on among other things, changes and expected changes in the scope of an executive officer 's responsibilities, including promotions, the individual contributions made by and performance of the executive officer during the prior year, our overall growth and development as a company and general salary or other market trends in our industry.